taranjeet/awesome-gpts/README.md

 - [impacketGPT](https://chat.openai.com/g/g-8Ax6NRrAb-impacketgpt): Your go-to source for Impacket documentation by [nuts.](https://twitter.com/__nuts7)
 - [FridaGPT](https://chat.openai.com/g/g-KwZVA8dTp-fridagpt): A Frida focussed GPT to help reverse engineers in writing Frida scripts. by [By L Jacobs](https://twitter.com/leonjza)
 - [AccelerantGPT](https://chat.openai.com/g/g-drqoA3ffZ-accelerantgpt): An expert in Rust adept at explaining code and teaching you the language by [Tim McNamara](https://twitter.com/timClicks)
+- [API Finder](https://chat.openai.com/g/g-QgeXE2fgm-api-finder): Assists in finding and detailing APIs.
+Also guide users on how to effectively utilize APIs in their projects by [S.J](https://github.com/noname2312)

 ## Storytelling & Screenplays